ekaterina-borisova/ada_website/pages/0geo_analysis.md

 nav-menu: true
 ---

- What impact does geography have on the development of drugs?
+ What impact does **geography** have on the development of drugs?
+Specifically, does a **drug's origin** matter in drug-drug interaction??
 Specifically, does a drug's origin matter in drug-drug interaction?
 The development of pharmaceuticals is a collaborative effort that often reflects the expertise and innovation of the institutions behind them.
-This project aims to investigate whether drugs developed within the same institutions exhibit superior interaction profiles compared to those developed independently.
+This project aims to investigate whether drugs developed within the same institutions exhibit **superior interaction profiles** compared to those developed independently.
 One may hypothesise that shared research environments, methodologies, and collaborative networks contribute to a higher likelihood of favorable interactions among drugs originating from the same institution.

  Another question one could pose is whether the prevalence of a disease in a region has an effect on local drug development?
-The world is highly interconnected and an outbreak of any disease anywhere is today a menace for the whole world.
+The world is highly interconnected and an **outbreak of any disease anywhere is today a menace for the whole world**.
 Are there however any trends one can observe in the location of drug research with respect to the geographical prevalence of a disease?

 <!-- Main -->
 <div id="main">